What Is Poetry and Where Can You Find It?

 - Where Do We Find Poetry?
 (Handout One)

-Discuss the students’ definition of poetry and ask them to name different places where they would find poetry.
-Tell students that the poet Marianne Moore defines poetry as “imaginary gardens with real toads in them.”
+As a group, discuss the definition of poetry and ask them to name different places where they would find poetry.
+Share the poet Marianne Moore's definition of poetry: “imaginary gardens with real toads in them.”
 Discuss what this means.
 Poetry is painting pictures and creating sounds with words.

-- Distribute to students Where Do We Find Poetry?
-(Handout One).
-Discuss this and then have students get with a partner and list names or words from lyrics and poems that they can recall.
-Allow about ten minutes for them to work together and share their lists with the rest of the class.
+- Distribute Where Do We Find Poetry?
+(Handout One) and discuss the poems found in the handout.
+In small groups, brainstorm a list of names or words from lyrics and poems that they can recall.
+Allow about ten minutes for them to work together and then share as a whole group.

-- Give the students the definition of philanthropy (giving of one’s time, treasure or talent for the common good) and tell them that this is a common theme found in poetry.
-Put the following Emily Dickinson poem on the overhead or chalkboard.
+- Define philanthropy (giving of one’s time, treasure or talent for the common good).
+Philanthropy is a common theme found in poetry.
+Display the following Emily Dickinson poem:

 Strand PHIL.I Definitions of Philanthropy

 Standard DP 01.
 Define Philanthropy